c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 # 28. [Statechart diagrams](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)

-The StateChart or State Machine diagram models how an object transitions from one state to another over its lifetime.
+**The StateChart or State Machine diagram models how an object transitions from one state to another over its lifetime**.

 It describes the state changes of an object in response to certain events.